Tips for an injury-free bike season

-- Have your positioning verified if it has not been done for more than 2 to 3 years.
-Your body changes over the years and your bike must adapt to this change and not the other way around!
+- Have your positioning verified if it has not been done in more than 2 to 3 years.
+Your body changes over time and you must adjust your bike accordingly, and not the other way around!

 - After making a change to your bike, be sure to be comfortable and maintain your training volume over the next few days before continuing your progress.

-- After a fall or heavy transportation (plane, train), make sure there are no deformities in the handlebars, saddle or pedals to maintain optimal positioning and prevent long-term injury as a result of these changes.
+- If you suffer a fall on your bike, or are transporting it (plane, train), make sure there are no deformities in the handlebars, saddle or pedals to maintain optimal positioning and prevent long-term injury as a result of these changes.

 If you are already injured before riding: Make sure your symptoms are stable when you ride a bike and keep your outings at a comfortable duration and intensity.
-If you are unsure of the nature of your injury, do not hesitate to ask your physiotherapist for help.
+If you are unsure of the nature of your injury, contact your physiotherapist for help.